awkgroupag/datalab/README.md

 * `dataDirectory`: the directory containing all data.
 Will be mounted as `/home/jovyan/data` in the Notebook
 * `namespace`: The Kubernetes namespace to use.
 Think of it as a project name.
 Use a dedicated namespace per project (you can run several in parallel. `myproject` is fine if you are uninspired
   * Use ASCII characters only, no spaces, no underscores or such!
+  * There's a limit of about 20 characters max!
 * `jupyterReleaseName`: name the Jupyter Notebook will receive (=helm release name). `jupyter` is fine.
 You can run several Notebooks per namespace, e.g. if your project team consists of several data scientists.
   * Use ASCII characters only, no spaces, no underscores or such!
+  * There's a limit of about 20 characters max!

 If you need to fine-tune your Jupyter Kubernetes pod, check `lab/jupyter/values.yaml` for further customization.
 Copy anything you want changed into `myvalues.yaml` and set new values.